CDN recommendations

 Configure cache headers

-Using the correct cache headers in your application ensures that you get the most out of the CDN service, regardless of whether you want to just cache static content, or text/HTML.
-You can use Last-Modified, cache-control settings, ETags, or a combination of these, to determine whether content has changed.
+Using the correct cache headers in your application ensures you get the most out of the CDN service, regardless of whether you want to cache static content, text, or HTML.
+You can use Last-Modified, cache-control settings, ETags, or a combination of these to determine whether content has changed.

 Cache-control

-- cache-control: no-cache – The CDN will not cache the content.
+– The CDN will not cache the content.cache-control: public

 Note